 - Gender.
 Women typically end up with lower premiums than men, mostly due to women having a higher average life expectancy.

 - Certain health indicators.
 When a medical exam or medical questions are involved, your weight, height, blood pressure and any history of major diseases or conditions help determine your premiums.

 - Family health history.
-Major health conditions and diseases in your immediate family that have lead to death are likely taken into account.
+Major health conditions and diseases in your immediate family are likely taken into account.
 Cancer, cardiac arrest, kidney disease and stroke are among what may affect your premiums.

 - Smoking.
 Frequency and the last time you smoked will likely be considered when determining how much you’ll pay in premium.
 If you are a smoker, you might want to read up on our life insurance for smokers guide